 The incredibly textured look and feel of rough white pine bark wall coverings is its first attraction.
 The rich reddish brown to dark brown color completes the sense of luxury that is associated with this new product.
 Harvested from the lower trunk of the white pine tree, this bark veneer wall covering is removed by our woodsmen before the logs are purposed.
 Careful drying techniques set the pitch of the bark and sterilize the material.
 This exciting new offering exudes energy and intensifies interest in the spaces where the wall coverings are used.

 If the color attracts you, but you want to soften the impact, try this product sanded and finished.
 The grain in the movement of the bark that is revealed with these modifications is simply stunning, and definitely unlike any other wall covering.

 This real wood wall covering is 100% sourced and made in the US.
 Bark House® invests over 50% of its income directly back into our local Appalachian economy.
 See what makes us Authentically good…

 Bark House® Rough Pine Bark Panels can be purchased as shingles (with consultation) or made into fabulous wall covering panels.

 Panels are custom order and can range up to 60” x 144”, depending on the substrate that you select.
 We can fabricate your panel in a standard square or rectangular shape or make this custom fit your project.
+Except for the Basket Weave Pattern where the grain runs both horizontally and vertically, the natural grain of the bark will be oriented to the measurement that you give us for the HEIGHT.
 For a custom fit, please contact our office so that we can discuss this option with you.

 60” x 144”